 A TOUR OF THE 'RECOVERED MEMORIES' EXHIBITION

-The first of the four rooms occupied by Recovered Memories places the visitor in the historical context of Spain at the end of the 18th century; a time of reforms and transformations in every sense, spurred by the enlightened figure of Charles III.
+The first of the four rooms occupied by Recovered Memories placed the visitor in the historical context of Spain at the end of the 18th century; a time of reforms and transformations in every sense, spurred by the enlightened figure of Charles III.

 GOYA, SOROLLA, ZULOAGA...
 THE EMBASSADORS OF 'RECOVERED MEMORIES'

-Prominent among the works on display are those by Spanish painters such as Francisco de Goya, with his El Columpio (The Swing) from the Prado Museum, as well as paintings by Joaquín Sorolla, Luis Paret and Ignacio Zuloaga.
-Also on display are original portraits of important governors during the Spanish colonial period, such as Bernardo de Gálvez and Antonio de Ulloa; historical objects, such as the British flag captured after the defeat of Great Britain at the Battle of Baton Rouge in 1779; period garments, such as those worn by the Spanish diplomat Diego de Gardoqui, naval models and other historical objects and documents.
+Prominent among the works on display were those by Spanish painters such as Francisco de Goya, with his El Columpio (The Swing) from the Prado Museum, as well as paintings by Joaquín Sorolla, Luis Paret and Ignacio Zuloaga.
+Also on display were original portraits of important governors during the Spanish colonial period, such as Bernardo de Gálvez and Antonio de Ulloa; historical objects, such as the British flag captured after the defeat of Great Britain at the Battle of Baton Rouge in 1779; period garments, such as those worn by the Spanish diplomat Diego de Gardoqui, naval models and other historical objects and documents.

 The opening ceremony of Recovered Memories.
-Spain, New Orleans and the Support for the American Revolution in Orleans was attended by the CEO of Avangrid, James P. Torgerson, the Lieutenant Governor of Louisiana, Billy Nungesser and the Spanish Consul General, Enric Panés, among other important figures.
+Spain, New Orleans and the Support for the American Revolution in Orleans was attended by the CEO of Avangrid, James P. Torgerson; the Lieutenant Governor of Louisiana, Billy Nungesser; and the Spanish Consul General, Enric Panés, among other important figures.
 The ceremony took place inside the recently refurbished Cabildo building, which was the seat of the Spanish administration during the colonial period and which now belongs to the State Museum of Louisiana.

 IBERDROLA, COMMITTED TO THE DISSEMINATION OF ART AND CULTURE

 Organising this exhibition is further proof of Iberdrola's contribution to fostering knowledge on both sides of the Atlantic about a historic event that is still less well-known than it deserves to be among the general public.
-It is also an opportunity to remind us of the important role played by some of Spain's key figures in the definition of the young American nation.
-In this sense, this exhibition is a continuation of a previous display that our company organised last year at its headquarters in Bilbao titled La memoria recobrada.
+It was also an opportunity to remind us of the important role played by some of Spain's key figures in the definition of the young American nation.
+In this sense, this exhibition was a continuation of a previous display that our company organised last year at its headquarters in Bilbao titled La memoria recobrada.
 Huellas en la historia de los Estados Unidos.

 Recovered Memories.
-Spain, New Orleans and the Support for the American Revolution reaffirms our company's commitment to the United States, where we not only carry out significant industrial activity, but strive to promote cultural activities focused on art and history that highlight the close relationship between both countries.
+Spain, New Orleans and the Support for the American Revolution reaffirmed our company's commitment to the United States, where we not only carry out significant industrial activity, but strive to promote cultural activities focused on art and history that highlight the close relationship between both countries.